 But this does not describe any cycle tourist I have ever met.
 You have no political agenda.
 You aren’t surrounded by broad-shouldered men with Ray-Bans and earpieces and sidearms.
 You don’t have an itinerary of sensitive locations, and you probably don’t hang out at 5‑star international business hotels.
 You won’t even be allowed past checkpoints into sensitive regions.
 And so you are highly unlikely to ever make the headlines.
 (For any reason.)

 Instead, you will be spending the majority of your time riding through endless quiet countryside where nothing ever happens.
 When you do show up around people, it’ll often be in small communities, and you will attract attention and curiosity.

-By all means try to puff up and deflect it, but it would be much better, surely, to have local people on your side.
+If you come from a socially reserved culture with a strong sense of personal boundaries, it can – at first – be challenging to travel in places where the opposite is the norm.
+You could try to deflect what might feel like an intrusive level of attention, but it would be much better, surely, to have local people on your side.
 Wouldn’t a small army of new friends be the best security possible?
-Wouldn’t the locals prefer this too, rather than have a hostile stranger in their midst?
+Wouldn’t the locals prefer this too, rather than have a cold, hostile stranger in their midst?